flowable/flowable-engine/docs/docusaurus/docs/eventregistry/ch04-Spring.md

 ## Unit testing

 When integrating with Spring, decisions can be tested very easily using the standard [Flowable testing facilities](eventregistry/ch03-API.md#unit-testing).
-The following examples show how a decision is tested in typical Spring-based JUnit 5 tests:
+The following examples show how a decision is tested in typical Spring-based JUnit Jupiter tests:

-**JUnit 5 test.**
+**JUnit Jupiter test.**

     @ExtendWith(FlowableEventSpringExtension.class)
-    @SpringJUnitConfig(classes = EventRegistryJmsConfiguration.class)
+    @SpringJUnitConfig(EventRegistryJmsConfiguration.class)
     public class SpringEventRegistryChangeDetectorTest {

       @Autowired